Breaking ranks, Norway signals 4 rate hikes by mid-2022

-A day after the Federal Reserve signalled U.S rates would probably rise from 2023 rather than 2024, Norges Bank’s monetary policy committee kept its key rate unchanged at a record low 0.0% but said a hike was likely in September and others soon after.
+A day after the Federal Reserve signalled U.S rates would probably rise from 2023 rather than 2024 read more , Norges Bank's monetary policy committee kept its key rate unchanged at a record low 0.0% but said a hike was likely in September and others soon after.

 "Given the rate path we see now, rates will be raised by 0.25% in (each of) the next four quarters," Governor Oeystein Olsen told a news conference.